-The vehicular access for a rural entrepreneurial use shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades, or any other potential traffic hazard.
-Rural entrepreneurial uses shall be located on a road capable of accommodating the access and the type and volume of traffic anticipated to be generated, to the satisfaction of the authority with jurisdiction over the road.
+The vehicular access for a rural entrepreneurial use shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades or any other potential traffic hazard.

-Rural entrepreneurial shall also be in accordance with the applicable policies of Section 5.1 County Transportation Policy.
+Rural entrepreneurial uses shall be in accordance with the requirements of the County including the applicable policies of Section 5.1 County Transportation Policy.